 4.2 Quantitative Descriptor

-The quantitative traits observed among the 30-sesame germplasm demonstrate considerable variability, providing valuable insights for breeding and selection.
+The quantitative traits observed among the 30 sesame germplasms demonstrate considerable variability, providing valuable insights for breeding and selection.
 Plant height, for instance, ranged from 108 cm to 153.33 cm, with BD-6990 achieving the highest growth.
 Variability in plant height is crucial, as it can impact photosynthetic efficiency and yield potential, with taller plants often associated with enhanced light capture and biomass accumulation (Ashraf et al., 2015).
 The length of internodes, ranging from 8.33 cm to 18 cm, also influences plant structure and branching, which are essential for optimizing space utilization and promoting more effective flowering and seed production (Peng et al., 2025).

 Leaf characteristics, including basal and top leaf dimensions, showed significant variation, suggesting diverse adaptability among the germplasm to environmental conditions (Akram et al., 2023).
 The basal leaf width and petiole length were highly variable, with petiole length of top leaf showing the highest coefficient of variation (19.15%).
 This diversity is essential for developing cultivars suitable for different climates, as leaf size and petiole length affect transpiration rates and water use efficiency, key factors for growth under water-limited conditions (Blum, 2009).

-Reproductive traits, such as the number of capsules per plant and seeds per capsule, directly influence yield potential.
+Reproductive traits, such as the number of capsules per plant and the number of seeds per capsule, directly influence yield potential.
 Kalotil exhibited the highest number of capsules (137 per plant) and seeds per capsule (85.67), making it a promising candidate for high-yield breeding programs.
 In contrast, BD-6962, with only 19 capsules per plant, illustrates the genetic variability present in capsule production among germplasm, which is influenced by branching patterns and capsule retention capacity (Bhoot et al., 2019; Madhu et al., 2025).
-Capsule size also showed variability, with BD-6979 displaying the largest capsule length (29.33 mm), a trait that can positively impact seed count and therefore yield (Madhu et al., 2025).
+Capsule size also showed variability, with BD-6979 displaying the most considerable capsule length (29.33 mm), a trait that can positively impact seed count and therefore yield (Madhu et al., 2025).

 Seed traits, including seed weight and coat color, are also critical for yield and market value.
-The 100-seed weight, ranging from 0.13 to 0.90 g, was particularly variable, suggesting opportunities to breed for larger seed size in certain germplasm, like BD-6970, which achieved the highest seed weight (0.90 g).
-Seed weight is known to correlate positively with overall plant yield, and larger seeds often exhibit better germination rates and early seedling vigor, critical for establishing robust crop stands (Singh et al., 2017).
+The 100-seed weight, ranging from 0.13 to 0.90 g, was particularly variable, suggesting opportunities to breed for larger seed size in certain specific germplasm, such as BD-6970, which achieved the highest seed weight (0.90 g).
+Seed weight is known to correlate positively with overall plant yield, and larger seeds often exhibit better germination rates and early seedling vigour, which are critical for establishing robust crop stands (Singh et al., 2017).

 Overall, yield per plant exhibited significant variability, with BD-6979 yielding 57.71 g per plant, likely due to its advantageous combination of high capsule count and large seeds.
 Variability in yield (coefficient of variation at 1.44%) was low compared to other traits, indicating more consistency in yield output across germplasm, possibly reflecting strong genetic control (Saha et al., 2024).
 Higher coefficients of variation in traits like petiole length and capsule width suggest that these are more influenced by environmental conditions, making them less reliable for selection purposes without further stabilization.